ocean-transport/lcs-ml/README.md

 ### Background and Motivation

 The ocean is an energetic and turbulent environment with motions ranging from scales of a few centimeters to thousands of kilometers.
-Interactions across these spatial scales are very important in understanding the dynamics of large-scale circulation, as well as the transport and mixing of tracers (e.g., heat and salinity) throughout the ocean.
+Interactions across these spatial scales are very important in setting up the large-scale circulation of the ocean, as well as transporting and mixing of tracer fields (e.g., heat and salinity).

-Ocean turbulence is dominated by mesoscale motions, which tends to self-organize into coherent vortices on the order of 100s of kilometers wide.
+Ocean turbulence is dominated by mesoscale motions, which tend to self-organize into coherent vortices on the order of 100s of kilometers in scale.
 These Lagrangian Coherent Structures (LCSs) trap and transport fluids over long distances and potentially play an important role in regulating climate.
-Mesoscale eddies are notoriously difficult to parametrize in coarse resolution ocean models, making their overall contribution to climate uncertain.
-Furthermore, identifying LCSs requires careful calculation of vorticity along Lagrangian particle paths.
+Mesoscale eddies are notoriously difficult to parametrize in coarse resolution ocean models, making their overall contribution to the climate uncertain.
+Furthermore, identifying LCSs requires careful calculations of vorticity along Lagrangian particle paths.
+The goals of this project are to simulate and identify LCSs using the Lagrangian-Averaged Vorticity Deviation (LAVD) method.
+A new labeled dataset of LCSs, PV, and strain fields are produced for applications of machine larning.

 ### Model configuration